 A stimulus waveform on each output channel can consist of up 10 separate elements.
-The amplitude and duration for each element is defined in its parameters table which can be made to appear by clicking on the element.
+The amplitude and duration for each element is defined in its

 Eight analog and 4 digital waveform elements are available in the toolbox, as detailed below.